How to Identify and Classify Chameleons - Exam

 • 17.
 What is a key difference between panther chameleons and veiled chameleons?

-A) Panther chameleons are herbivores
+A) Veiled chameleons are smaller in size

 B) Panther chameleons have more vibrant color patterns

-D) Veiled chameleons are exclusively found in Madagascar
+C) Veiled chameleons are exclusively found in Madagascar

 • 18.
 Which characteristic is most helpful in differentiating between *Brookesia* species?